akmalfaditya/Bootcamp/Practice/Diagnostics and Code Contracts/Debug and Trace Classes/README.md

 - **Trace.TraceWarning()**: Something's not quite right, but not critical
 - **Trace.TraceError()**: Something went wrong that needs attention
 - **Debug.Assert()**: Validate assumptions during development

-This comprehensive approach to debugging and logging will help you build more reliable, maintainable applications.
-The investment in proper diagnostic infrastructure pays off enormously when you're trying to track down issues in complex systems!